natalieagus/50002/docs/Labs/lab1.md

 The **noise immunity** of a gate is the **smaller** of the low noise margin (Vil - Vol) and the high noise margin (Voh - Vih).
 If we specify Vol = 0.3V and Voh = 3.0V, what is the largest possible noise immunity we could specify and still have the “improved” NAND gate of part (C) be a legal member of the logic family?

 {: .highlight}
-**Record** down the noise immunity value.
-You will need this information for Checkoff 4.
+**Record** down the noise immunity value and head to eDimension to answer the related question.

 **Hint:**
 * To measure the **low** noise margin, use the VTC to determine what VIN has to be in order for VOUT to be 3V, and then subtract VOL (0.3V) from that number.